ghosthookcc/group-9-legodary-robot-arm/README.md

-# PA1473 - Software Development: Agile Project (Template)
+# Group 9 - PA1473 Project 2 Description

 ## Introduction
 - Using two remodeled versions of the Lego Mindstorms EV3 Robot Arm, this project makes the robots communicate with eachother to sort red, green, blue and yellow bricks into different zones.